 It has gone from 2.3 as well, but we have the issue that people running an older version of code can update to a new version of the widget - hence my mistake.
 While there are obvious advantages to having all the active branches containing the same code, there are more advantages, IMO, to keeping the code that is going forward clean, neat and maintainable. - In my mind at least.

-#12 Updated by Kill Bill about 2 years ago
+#12 Updated by Kill Bill over 2 years ago

 Well that's not a problem.
 I thought the intent of your latest fix was to have the same code on 2.3 and 2.4; if that's not the case, well no biggie.
 I don't see anyone touching the widget code anytime soon again -- unless broken by future pfSense code changes.